 Jade Roberts joined Melbourne Law School in August 2018.
-She is a PhD Candidate and a Teaching Fellow and her research and teaching focuses on international law, statelessness, forced displacement and human rights.
+She is a PhD Candidate and a Lecturer and her research and teaching focuses on international law, statelessness, forced displacement and human rights.

 Jade has a Bachelor of Laws and a Bachelor of Arts with majors in Political Science and International Relations and Anthropology and Sociology from the University of Western Australia (UWA), where she was a UWA Fogarty Foundation Scholar.
 She has a Graduate Diploma in Legal Practice, is admitted as a solicitor in Victoria and has worked in the Social Justice Practice of Shine Lawyers.